emsig/empymod/MAINTENANCE.rst

        rm -rf build/ dist/ empymod.egg-info/

-3. Push it to GitHub, create a release tagging it
+3. Push it to GitHub, create a release tagging it (ensure correct tag is in local home with ``python setup.py --version``).

-4. Get the Zenodo-DOI and add it to release notes
+4. Get the Zenodo-DOI and add it to release notes; also RTFD, which might have to be triggered first.

 5. Create tar and wheel::